Understanding the Arrest of Meng from a Chinese Perspective

 From the Chinese perspective, this matter concerns China’s sovereignty - which is the last thing that the Chinese government would openly compromise on

 Are Sino-Canadian relations doomed?
 No, far from it.
 China and Canada have two fundamental strategic interests in common.
 Firstly, each wants a peaceful relationship that will foster prosperity in both China and Canada.
 With prospering relations, China and Canada can also help each other to reduce America’s leverage in international negotiations.
 Secondly, neither China nor Canada wants to see the tension between China and the US to further escalate, because if Sino-American tension further escalate, Canada would be inevitably and uncomfortably caught in between.
-China, with its main goal of getting rich and protecting its wealth, also fears the worsening of Sino-American relations (which is also demonstrated by the fact that China had reacted to Canada in much softer ways after the arrest of Meng).
+China, with its main goal of getting rich and protecting its wealth, also fears the worsening of Sino-American relations (which is also demonstrated by the fact that China had reacted to the US in much softer ways after the arrest of Meng).
 These two common strategic interests hopefully will keep China and Canada to remain partners and cooperate even more in the long term.
 It is not too late, yet.

 The risk here is that the US is also aware that a strong relationship of cooperation between China and Canada could be detrimental to its advantage in negotiations.
 Thus, the US has an incentive to prevent China and the Canada from getting closer.
 Recent events are in keeping with this theory: the US has pressured Canada (through the Five Eyes group) to keep Huawei out of its 5G networks, with growing intensity.
 It has created a divide between Chinese and Canadian leaders, after Premier Li Keqiang and Prime Minister Trudeau’s amicable co-appearance at the ASEAN summit in mid-November.
 Its president has demonstrated a willingness to use Meng as a bargain chip.
 If the next American administration becomes significantly more hawkish toward China, and Canada and China have not prepared themselves for the coming storm, Sino-Canadian relations will go through a difficult time.